Karthik-Chowdary/Angular-ClientPanel-CashManagement/README.md

-• This is a client panel cash management application using Angular on the front-end and Google’s firebase/firestore-beta in the back-end with npm and node modules
+• This is a client panel cash management application using Angular on the front-end and Google’s firebase/firestore-beta in the back-end with npm and node modules.

 • Users can login, register, perform all CRUD operations inside the application.
-Auth Guard is provided for routes
+Auth Guard is provided for routes.

 • Environment: Angular, Google Firebase, Visual Studio Code, Git, HTML, CSS, Typescript.